New House; Sleeping 8 in 4 double bedrooms (with 2 extra beds available). Children welcome.

 Flagstones has a delightful garden with a large lawn at the rear and a beautiful stone courtyard at the side of the house with garden furniture and lovely colourful borders in the spring and summer.
 The garden is fully walled and fenced.
 There is parking for 2 cars in a covered open garage to the side of the courtyard and a further two cars can be parked at the entrance to the courtyard.
 A regular bus service links the village with Swanage, Corfe Castle, Wareham and Poole.

 Flagstones is a non smoking cottage.
 WiFi Internet is provided free of charge at Flagstones.
 Flagstones is available for weekly self catering holiday bookings from Friday to Friday.
 The normal arrival time at this holiday cottage is 16:00 and the normal departure time is 10:00.
-Short break weekend and midweek self catering holidays are available from 17th February 2017 to 30th March 2017 and 27th October 2017 to 17th December 2017.
+Short break weekend and midweek self catering holidays are available from and 27th October 2017 to 17th December 2017.

 Flagstones - Langton Matravers